This post may contain affiliate links, from which we earn an income.

 It may seem counter-intuitive, but spending a little upfront before your European trip can save you money in the long run.

-- Get the best data only sim cards for use in Europe.
-Almost all data is now capped on the continent, but use the sim cards in the right way and you can have continuous data.
+Get the best data only sim cards for use in Europe.
+All data is now capped on the continent, but use the sim cards in the right way and you can have continuous data.
 If you use a Vodafone sim to stream tv, you may not need a VPN, saving at least £79 per year.
-Always check T&C’s carefully regarding activation and conditions.
+Always check T&C’s carefully regarding activation and roaming conditions.

 These are our travelling van life costs and tips.
 We know van lifers who spend half of what we do campervanning in Europe and similarly, we know well-heeled motorhomers who spend double – eating out every night and visiting every vineyard en route to stock up on fine wines.